Supreme Court to hear indyref2 case in October

 Both candidates have said they would refuse a section 30 request from the Scottish Government for the necessary powers to be devolved to Holyrood that would allow for another referendum to be held – the same process that led to the first vote in 2014.

-Mr Sunak told the Spectator podcast that another referendum was “not the priority” for people in Scotland, while Ms Truss, when asked if she would agree to a request under any circumstances said: “No”.
+Mr Sunak told the Spectator podcast that another referendum is “not the priority” for people in Scotland, while Ms Truss, when asked if she would agree to a request under any circumstances, said: “No.”

 Register for free to continue reading